 Having taken more time to plot out the finer details of what my girls would find wrapped beneath the tree, I decided it was important to me to focus on toys that let my daughters' imaginations take the driver's seat.
 This isn't to say that we have anything against the TV, Kindle or computer.
 Trust me, we use basically all of them daily.
 But there's something really special about settling in after a long birthday party or busy holiday morning and hearing nothing but the sweet sounds of children creating their own little world without having to dig through every drawer in the kitchen in search of those elusive double A's.
 Oy!

-Is it just me though, or are classic, nostalgic toys expensive af?
+Is it just me though, or are classic, nostalgic toys expensive?
 Like seriously, Google Shop "Wooden Toys" and you're looking at half this month's mortgage.
-Save yourself the money, time and hassle of searching for quality battery-free toys that provide longevity at a fair price because I've done it for you in this list of 15 toys that my three-year-old loves that don't require a single battery!
+Save yourself the money, time, and hassle of searching for quality toys to stick in your quiet time box.
+I've done it for you in this list of 15 toys that my three-year-old loves that don't require a single battery!
 (Bonus: they can all be found on Amazon with Prime 2-Day shipping.
 Fellow procrastinators, celebrate!)

-All prices mentioned are approximate, visit the actual product for current price.
+All prices mentioned are approximate, visit the actual product for the current price.

 At under $15 this makes a really fun gift for any tea party loving three-year-old in your life (and the cupcake theme is especially adorable for a birthday gift).

-#3 Manhattan Toy Nursing Nina Cat Nurturing Soft Toy
+3. Manhattan Toy Nursing Nana Dog Nurturing Soft Toy

-Topping out at $20, this cushy mamma cat and her three kittens were actually a gift to our youngest daughter on her first birthday.
-Still a wee nursling herself, I found the babies, who attach to Nina via magnetism (that's safely sewn beneath each cat's plush) absolutely charming.
+Topping out at $20, and her three pups were actually a gift to our youngest daughter on her first birthday.
+Still a wee nursling herself, I found the babies, who attach to Nana via magnetism (that's safely sewn beneath each cat's plush) absolutely charming.
 And apparently, so did our three-year-old.
-She immediately nabbed this mommy cat and her hungry trio before our birthday girl could even take the time to care (poor second kid) and claimed them as her own, clutching a small kitten in each hand before we leave the house and giving each one a unique but truly descriptive moniker that almost always involves its color.
-If you're still not sold, this feline family can be tossed in the wash on a gentle cycle if they find themselves in a sticky situation.
-Hoorah!
+She immediately nabbed this mommy and her hungry trio before our birthday girl could even take the time to care (poor second kid) and claimed them as her own.
+She clutches a small puppy in each hand before we leave the house and have given each one a unique but truly descriptive moniker that almost always involves its color.
+If you're still not sold, this quiet little family can be tossed in the wash on a gentle cycle if they find themselves in a sticky situation.
+Hoorah! this cushy momma dog

 Oh, and cats love it too.